awslabs/aws-api-gateway-developer-portal/README.md

 ## Setup
 There are 2 main ways to deploy the Developer Portal today:
 ### 1. Deploy with SAR
-This deployment model is better if you want an easy way deploy the developer portal and use it as-is out of box.
+This deployment model is better if you want an easy way to deploy the developer portal and use it as-is out of box.
 You can deploy the Serverless Developer Portal through SAR in a few clicks!
 See the [documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-developer-portal.html).

 ### 2. Deploy with SAM
 This deployment model is better if you plan to customize the developer portal heavily and setup CI/CD on it.